 When family members begin to discover that their senior loved ones may need a little extra support to ensure safety and wellbeing at home, raising the topic of in-home care can be tricky.
 Older adults may feel anxious or even defensive, as they associate home care with a pending loss of freedom.
 It’s essential to initiate the discussion about home care carefully, with sensitivity, empathy and understanding.

-Enhanced Home Care, providers of the high quality home care Kansas City, MO families need, shares some helpful suggestions for families to take into account when it’s time to talk with their senior loved ones about home care.
+Enhanced Home Care, the top-rated caregivers in Kansas City MO, and providers of high quality in-home care, shares some helpful suggestions for families to take into account when it’s time to talk with their senior loved ones about home care.

 - Take it slow.
 It typically requires more than one conversation for older individuals to agree to give home care a try.
 Keep expectations reasonable, and recognize that if the preliminary conversation is met with reluctance, it’s at least a starting point.
 Permit your loved one time to process the concept, and then try again.